 Apache Flink: Checkpoints and Savepoints

 Arguably the most powerful feature of Apache Flink is its ability to do stateful computations on a boundless stream of data.
-Apache Flink is the core of Eventador’s fully managed Enterprise Streaming Platform.
+Apache Flink is the core of Eventador’s Fully Managed Apache Flink stack.
 That said, to understand the value of Apache Flink, it’s still important to know the difference between a checkpoint and a savepoint.
 These two mechanisms for saving state are similar in design but used for two very different purposes.

 Checkpoints provide fault tolerance capabilities by keeping state in a replayable form that can be used at any time to recover a Flink job if a task manager has failed for any number of reasons.
 Checkpoints are state snapshots that happen automatically in the background via the